ib619/VICI_SYNTH/README.md

 ## Inter-Task Blocking Dependencies

 ## Advanced Features
+The pictures below demonstrate the implementation of several advanced features.
+All of the waveforms present here come from oscilloscope measurements on our synthesizer modules.
 ### 1. Polyphony Up To 4 Keys
 ### 2. Sine, Triangle, Square, CML Waveforms
 ### 3. Delay with Adjustable Period